 Custom Software Development: A Practical Guide

 Custom software development means building an application specifically for your business — your workflows, your data, your customers — instead of adapting your business to a ready-made product.
 It's the right choice more often than buyers expect, and the wrong choice more often than vendors admit.
-This guide explains when custom development genuinely pays off, how a well-run build actually proceeds, and what drives the cost, so you can make the call with clear eyes.
+This guide explains when custom development genuinely pays off, the types of systems worth building, how a well-run build actually proceeds, and what drives the cost — so you can make the call with clear eyes.

 What Is Custom Software Development?